vindasna/GeoLab/README.md

 ## Usage example on other atlas

+First, you'll need to resample your atlas to a fixed number of points per fiber, if your atlas is in .tck format you can use MRTrix's command tckreample.

 If yout atlas is in .tck/.trk format you'll need to create a ".minf" file for each of the ".tck/.trk" files in your atlas.
 You can use the createMinf command as in the example ***Usage example on ESBA atlas***.

 You'll need to analyse your atlas to get the bundle-specific thresholds :